 Distribute the Pre-test handout.
 Say participants have about 15 minutes to respond to the questions.
 Prepare small pieces of paper with numbers on them.
 Ask each participant to pick a number.
 Explain that this number will be used for tests and other assessments throughout the training.
 Note for yourself the participants' names and numbers, then ask participants to write their numbers on their tests.
-Allow 15 minutes to complete tests and collect them all the end of the allotted time.
 This allows for results to be shared anonymously.